jtomori/vex_tutorial/README.md

 v@P = P_avg;

-// we can also stop the loop by using "break" keyword int valB = 5;
+// we can also stop the loop at any point by using "break" keyword int valB = 5;
 for (int i=0; i<13; i++) {
     valB *= 5;